 - i.
 Community Behavioral Health providers are providers in the substance abuse and mental health safety net system (Central Receiving Systems) administered by the Florida Department of Children and Families.
 A Central Receiving System consists of a designated central receiving facility and other service providers that serve as a single point or a coordinated system of entry for individuals needing evaluation or stabilization under section 394.463 or section 397.675, Florida Statutes, or crisis services as defined in section 394.67, Florida Statutes. - ii.
-Non-profit licensed behavioral health providers who provide behavior health services that have both non-profit status and are licensed that participate in the coordinated system of care in counties that have implemented indigent care programs. - iii.
-Community Behavioral Health providers is a LIP provider category effective as of December 1, 2018. - iv.
-Must be enrolled in Medicaid. - 71.
+Community Behavioral Health providers is a LIP provider category effective as of December 1, 2018. - iii.
+Must be enrolled in Medicaid. - 70.
 Deliverable Requirements.
 By June 1 of each year, the state must submit to CMS a report detailing for the upcoming demonstration year, the projected LIP providers, the estimated per provider amount of uncompensated care to be furnished through charity care, and the estimated IGTs associated with each provider.
 By October 1 of each year, for the demonstration year just ended, the state must submit to CMS the final report of the LIP providers, final uncompensated care claimed through charity care and the final IGTs.
 Both the estimate and final report must also be posted on the state Medicaid website.